davidmoten/jetty-demo/README.md

 Prerequisites
 * install a jdk
-* install maven on the path
+* install maven 3.0.4 or later on the path
 * install git

 ```